NolanRudolph/CornaVirusMLPrediction/README.md

-### custom {.centered}
-A Macro-Metric Machine Learning Prediction for CoronaVirus Propagation
+# A Macro-Metric Machine Learning Prediction for CoronaVirus Propagation

 ## Requirements
 1. Python3